fvsolutions-common/burst-link-protocol/ROADMAP.md

 - ⬜️ Add a way to get C test coverage
     - ⬜️ Add test report as a badge
 - ⬜️ Fix dependencies once compilation succeeds
+- ⬜️ Fix packets that start with a 0x00 byte, they are currently not encoded correctly